-Program Year 4 Action Plan Specific Objectives response:
+Program Year 5 Action Plan Specific Objectives response:

-As part of the 2007-08 Action Plan Projects, the City is implementating the following programs that will directly address the goals and objectives outlined in the Consolidated Plan:
+As part of the 2008-09 Action Plan Projects, the City is implementating the following programs that will directly address the goals and objectives outlined in the Consolidated Plan:

-a.
+- a.
 Renter Affordability Program.
-This program will address the housing needs for very low- and extremely low-income households.
-CDBG funds are being used to provide a financial gap to be met by assisting with deposits for rents, utilities, and first month rental payments, along with interim assistance for childcare and transportation.
-The overall goal of the Renter Affordability Program is to allow very low- and low-income households to gain access to decent, safe, and sanitary housing, to improve their housing status, and/or maintain or find employment.

-b.
-Minor Repair Program for Non-profits.
-This program will address the housing needs provided by non-profit human service agencies for extremely low- and very low-income clients.
-The overall goal of the Minor Repair Assistance Program for Nonprofit human service agencies is to provide decent, safe, and sanitary housing facilities for homeless, extremely low- and low-income clients to reside, which may also allow funds to be utilized in improving and/or expanding services.
+This program will continue to address the housing needs for very low- and extremely low-income households.
+CDBG funds are being used to close a financial gap by assisting with deposits for rents, utilities, and first month rental payments, along with interim assistance for childcare and transportation.
+The overall goal of the Renter Affordability Program is to allow very low- and low-income households to gain access to decent, safe, and sanitary housing, to improve their housing status, and/or maintain or find employment. - b.
+Neighborhood Housing Improvement Program.
+This new program will address the housing needs of low and moderate-income single-family homeowners in the community.
+CDBG funds are being used to provide financial assistance to make needed home repair improvements.
+The overall goal of the Neighborhood Housing Improvement Program is to allow single-family homeowners to reside in decent, safe, and sanitary housing that will enhance neighborhood sustainability. - c.

-c.
 Homebuyer Assistance Program.
-This program addresses the housing needs for very low- and low-income, first-time homebuyers to purchase existing and/or newly constructed single-family housing.
-The overall goal of the Homebuyer Assistance Program is to provide the opportunity for low- and moderate-income households to gain access to housing and/or improve their housing status.
+This program will continue to addresse the housing needs for very low- and low-income, first-time homebuyers to purchase existing and/or newly constructed single-family housing.
+The overall goal of the Homebuyer Assistance Program is to provide the opportunity for low- and moderate-income households to gain access to housing and/or improve their housing status. - d.

-d.
 Neighborhood Sustainability Program.
-This program will address the housing needs through the acquisition, demolish/remove, and/or rehabilitation of single-family properties and/or lots for reuse for affordable housing to assist low-income (80% or less of AMI) families.
-This program, where possible, will have a more comprehensive approach at targeting single-family properties as follows: -Converting single-family rental properties that are "for sale" back into single-family homeownership.
-Match, where possible, with eligible low-income (80%) first-time homebuyers through the Rent-to-Purchase Program, and/or sale to non-profit organizations.
+This program will continue to address the housing needs through the acquisition, demolition/removal, and/or rehabilitation of single-family properties and/or lots for reuse for affordable housing to assist low-income (80% or less of AMI) families.
+This program, where possible, will have a more comprehensive approach at targeting single-family properties as follows:

--Assist in code enforcements by acquiring and demolishing abandoned, deteriorated properties and then re-sell the lots to non-profit organizations and/or for-profit developers for affordable housing.

--Acquire vacant lots and re-sell them to non-profit organizations and/or for-profit developers for affordable housing.

--Concentrate, if possible, into targeted low-income census tracts.
+-Converting single-family rental properties that are "for sale" back into single-family homeownership.
+Match, where possible, with eligible low-income (80%) first-time homebuyers through the Rent-to-Purchase Program, and/or sale to non-profit organizations. - -Assist in code enforcements by acquiring and demolishing abandoned, deteriorated properties and then re-selling the lots to non-profit organizations and/or for-profit developers for affordable housing. - -Acquire vacant lots and re-selling them to non-profit organizations and/or for-profit developers for affordable housing. - -Concentrate, if possible, into targeted low-income census tracts.

-The overall goal of the program is to increase the availability of housing to lowincome families and to maintain decent, safe, and sanitary housing stock in existing neighborhoods.
+The overall goal of the program is to increase the availability of housing to low-income families and to maintain decent, safe, and sanitary housing stock in existing neighborhoods.